Skip to main content

 The Primary and Secondary resources developed for the Sydney Metro Northwest are freely available via the Sydney Metro website to any school in Australia and have more than 130 classroom-ready lessons for teachers for years K–10.

-The education program allows teachers to use a major infrastructure project in their own backyard as a real life teaching tool which students are able to easily relate to.
+The education program allows teachers to use a major infrastructure project in their own backyard as a real life teaching tool which students can easily relate to.

 An Education Reference Group was set up to monitor the development of this resource to ensure that it aligned with school curriculum requirements and would meet teachers’ needs and students’ interests.